 The Broughton islands on Canada’s Pacific coast are hard to reach, but a delight once you’re there, says Liza Copeland.
 And there may be bears …

 Suddenly my husband, Andy, called out “Bears!”
 Turning the boat took an agonising amount of time in the narrow channel and swift current, but then we followed in hot pursuit.
-Duncan peered through binoculars on the foredeck.
+Duncan peered through his marine binoculars on the foredeck.
 Finally he pointed jubilantly at two bears ahead, camouflaged by the sand-rock foreshore haze.
 It was a mum and cub, and they were grizzlies.

 What luck!
 We did not expect to find grizzlies in this region and my camera hand shook in anticipation.
 It was a surreal situation to be so close, but safe on the boat, yet hear their sounds so clearly.
 Mesmerised, we watched their ears bob up and down through the brush, and were entertained by the inquisitive cub.
 Finally they showed themselves as the fog cleared.